wn-doolittle/caliper-spec/caliper.md

 | duration | [xsd:long](https://www.w3.org/TR/xmlschema11-2/#long) | The length of time to completion.
 Analogous to [sdo:duration](http://schema.org/duration).  | 0..1 |

 __Requirements__
+* Given that MediaObject represents a generic type it is RECOMMENDED that only its subclasses be employed to represent nodes in the learning graph.
-* If a generic MediaObject is included in an [Event](#event) instead of one of its subclasses, the MediaObject [@type](#type) MUST be assigned the IRI http://purl.imsglobal.org/caliper/v1/MediaObject.
+* If a generic MediaObject is included in an [Event](#event) instead of one of its subclasses, the MediaObject [@type](#type) property MUST be assigned the IRI http://purl.imsglobal.org/caliper/v1/MediaObject.

 __Subclasses:__ [AudioObject](#audioObject.md), [ImageObject](#imageObject.md), [VideoObject](#videoObject)